Holocaust Travel Study

 Ireland Travel Study, English 496

 My name is Lorie Mallari, and I am a senior biology and international business double major.
 I have always loved to travel.
-During summer 2008, I went on a two-week travel study to Ireland and Northern Ireland with Ms. Anna Clark and Dr. Chris Coffman.
+I went on a two-week travel study to Ireland and Northern Ireland with Ms. Anna Clark and Dr. Chris Coffman.
 We traveled all over the island, visiting key literary sites such as Lady Gregory's Coole Park and W.B.
 Yeats' grave at Drumcliff.
 We also did a fair share of sightseeing, visiting places such as the Aran Islands, Blarney Castle, and Giant's Causeway.
 Participating on this trip has stimulated my desire to pursue international business in Europe and has given me a life-changing experience that I will never forget.

 Senior Biology and International Business Major